Ceremony signals leadership change for BAMC

 |0

-This work, Ceremony signals leadership change for BAMC [Image 3 of 3], by Jason W. Edwards, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Ceremony signals leadership change for BAMC, by Lori Newman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT